Results tagged ‘ National League ’

-The 2013 Major League Baseball Rookie of the Year award winners for both the American League and National League were announced Monday night on MLB Network.
+The 2016 Major League Baseball Rookie of the Year award winners for both the American League and National League were announced Monday night on MLB Network.
 Here are the winners, along with my thoughts on each:

 AMERICAN LEAGUE ROOKIE OF THE YEAR

 Original Pick: Gary Sanchez

-Thoughts On Wil Myers Winning
+Thoughts On Michael Fulmer Winning

 NATIONAL LEAGUE ROOKIE OF THE YEAR

 Original Pick: Corey Seager

-Thoughts On Jose Fernandez Winning
+Thoughts On Corey Seager Winning

-The 2013 Silver Slugger award winners were announced last night on MLB Network.
-The Silver Slugger awards are given annually to the best offensive player at each position in both the American League and the National League, as determined by the coaches and managers of Major League Baseball.
+The 2016 Silver Slugger award winners were announced Thursday night on MLB Network.
+While the Gold Glove Awards given out on Tuesday focused on the defensive side of baseball, the Silver Slugger awards are given annually to the best offensive player at each position in both the American League and the National League.

-The voters consider several offensive categories in selecting the winners, including batting average, slugging percentage and on-base percentage, in addition to coaches’ and managers’ general impressions of a player’s overall offensive value.
-(Managers can not vote for their own players.)
+Marking the 37th annual Silver Slugger awards, which began in 1980, the awards are voted on by the coaches and managers of Major League Baseball (managers can not vote for their own players), with voters considering several offensive categories in selecting the winners.
+Those categories include batting average, slugging percentage and on-base percentage, in addition to coaches’ and managers’ general impressions of a player’s overall offensive value.

 Most Silver Slugger Awards: Barry Bonds holds the record for the most Silver Slugger Awards as an outfielder, with twelve.

-Most Silver Slugger Awards: Todd Helton is tied with Albert Pujols for the most Silver Slugger Awards as a first baseman, with four.
+Most Silver Slugger Awards: Miguel Cabrera holds the record for the most Silver Slugger Awards as a first baseman, with seven.